rajanpatel126/Flask/Readme.md

 - A python liberary to manage, create, validate and handle webforms for python web development
 - Supports input validation, CSRF security, integrated with flask (flask-wtf)
 - Compliant with 'pythonic' coding style; treat forms as python class, work with forms as objects and attributes and no need to write extensive HTML code

+**Login and Sign-up Forms**

+- To design the fields of the form, we need variables and invoke the class for the respective field.
+In which we give the label and the validators.
+Additionally, for the validators we just import the classes for that.
+- That's why the WTForms are called the 'Pythonic' way of designing the forms.

+**How to use those forms in the website?**

+- Import all the forms to main app.py file and create a object of that imported class whenever we route to the respective pages.
+- Now, to send these form to out HTML code files is by passing the object as a parameter in the render_template.
+- We still can not use the forms in our website because the WTForms need the CSRF token to be passed before accessing it.

+- So,store a SECRET_KEY in app.config[] in app.py and in the html template, the first line of code in the form tag must be '{{form.hidden_tag()}}'

+- In the app.route(), we need to pass the methods.
+Now, because we are going to receive and store the data to the server, we need POST request to be passed.
+But, firstly we required to have form on the website in order to receive the data.
+So, the GET request is must.
+- To perform the validation of all the input fields, we ought to put the validation on the submit button to check whether all input fields are fulfilling the requirements.
+- We can use the flash messages to show successfully regiestered user after navigating to some other page.
+- The Flash message appear only once.

+**Flask does not have in-built {%comment%} class like Django.**